Shamann Walton: Racial issues

 In February 2020, Walton put forth a resolution calling for reparations for the city's African American population.
 The resolution itself forms a working group that will further develop the plan.

 In July 2022, Walton admitted to using a racial slur against an African American sheriff's cadet at San Francisco City Hall because he was frustrated with having to take off his belt for metal detectors.
+Walton was later determined by the city's human resources director to have retaliated against the cadet for filing a report, in violation of city policy.

+In 2024, Walton passed an ordinance which declares Vietnamese an official language of San Francisco.
+As a rationale for the change, Supervisor Walton stated, "San Francisco is home to many diverse immigrant communities and is a national leader in providing language access services with one of the strongest and most comprehensive local language access laws."

 Transportation

 In July 2020, Walton and supervisor Aaron Peskin opted to not introduce a $100 million sales tax measure into the November 2020 ballots to finance Caltrain, which has seen a 95% reduction in ridership due to the COVID-19 pandemic in California.
 Ride fares account for 70% of the service's operating budget.
 The supervisors cite the lack of shared authority on the Joint Powers Board over the train line's management, which was operated by the SamTrans, and the regressive nature of the sales tax to fund operations for a service whose customer base has a mean income of $120,000 as pain points to supporting the measure.
 However, Peskin mentioned that the measure can still be introduced by the mayor or other supervisors if they wanted to.
 The supervisors later changed their minds when Caltrain pledged to make changes to its structure, making it more independent from SamTrans.

-During the COVID-19 pandemic, John F Kennedy Drive in Golden Gate Park was made car-free.
-Walton and Ahsha Safaí opposed making the JFK Drive car-free after the pandemic.
-Walton argued that keeping the street car-free was segregationist and recreational redlining.
+During the COVID-19 pandemic, a portion of John F. Kennedy Drive in Golden Gate Park was made car-free.
+Walton and Ahsha Safaí opposed keeping the road car-free after the pandemic.
+Walton argued that keeping JFK Drive car-free was segregationist and recreational redlining.
 Data obtained by the San Francisco Recreation & Parks Department showed that no district showed a change in its proportion of overall visits to JFK Drive by more than 1.5% during the pandemic, with Walton's District 10 showing a decrease of 0.3%.